Get 50% off your first two months of accountancy heaven!

-At the end of your company’s financial year, depending on your activity you’ll either owe the company money or the company will owe you money.
-This should be recorded as an asset or a liability in the balance sheet of your company’s annual accounts.
+At the end of your company’s financial year, depending on the position or balance of your DLA, you’ll either owe the company money or the company will owe you money.
+This will be recorded as an asset or a liability in the balance sheet of your company’s annual accounts.

 Items you should record in your DLA are:

-This is a really risky area of running your own limited company, and for this reason, HMRC will keep your DLA under review through the company’s annual tax returns to ensure rules and guidelines are being followed.
+This is a really risky area of running your own limited company, and for this reason, HMRC will keep your DLA under review through the company’s annual tax returns to ensure their rules and guidelines are being followed.

 As the name suggests, you need to be a director to take a loan from your company.

-Your company doesn’t pay any Corporation Tax on money you personally lend it and you can withdraw the full amount from the company at any time.
+Your company doesn’t pay any Corporation Tax on money you personally lend to it and you can withdraw the full amount from the company at any time.